 - Avoiding Conflict: By discouraging disagreement, open discussions remain impossible.
 To create a psychologically secure environment, flip the upside down.

 - Breaking Promises: Once promised something to the employees and not doing it, when required, can surely impacts their trust.
 Why should employees trust your words next time?

 - Focus on Compliance: In the fast-changing world, employers cannot anticipate everything.
 Instead, give your employees more leeway, share goals and trust their common sense.

 - Honest Communication: Being hesitant to share bad news is common, but keeping it to yourself is no good for employees.
-Maintain honest conversation with the employees if you aim for the best
+Maintain honest conversation with the employees if you aim for the best outcome.

 - Assuming Trust: A trustworthy relationship does not occur on its own.
 Once has to explicitly work on building and maintaining trust.

 The author believes that to build a culture of trust at work, the leaders must cultivate an environment of compassion, clarity, competency, commitment, connection, and consistency.
 Click on the following link to read the original article: https://www.shrm.org/hr-today/news/hr-magazine/0618/Pages/why-trust-matters-at-work.aspx